sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 ## Examples

-For initial usage examples, see the [example domains](../../src/SCFirstOrderLogic.ExampleDomains) project (and, to a lesser extent, the [tests](../../src/SCFirstOrderLogic.Tests)).
+For some usage examples, see the [example domains](../../src/SCFirstOrderLogic.ExampleDomains) project (and, to a lesser extent, the [tests](../../src/SCFirstOrderLogic.Tests)).
 Beyond that, see the XML documentation against the classes - which I hope is fairly decent.

 ## Beyond Getting Started